Abdulrahman-Mostafa10/SWE-Labs/README.md

 The lab was mainly focused on asynchronous operations in interpreted languages such as Javascript and Typescript.

 ## Lab Three
 The lab focused on clean code and many concepts to avoid spaghetti or unreadable code.
+ - I had the privilege to work with [Salma Muhammed](https://github.com/salmamuhammede).